RishabhMalviya/FCNs_Torch/README.md

---- I have recently Implemented this in PyTorch successfully), and will soon be putting up that code ---
+--- I have implemented this successfully in PyTorch, and will soon be putting up that code.
+This repo is basically deprecated.  ---

 # FCNs Torch
 An implementation of the paper [Fully Convolutional Neural Networks for Image Segmentation](./papers/FCN.pdf) in Torch.